jackson-lewis/shiftr-wp-install/README.md

 > It is always advised you fetch the database and media together, as both are dependant on the other.
 Only fetch the database if you are confident there are not recent media changes.

+### Woocommerce Ready
+`woo-override <file>` - Copying a Woocommerce template file to your theme is a breeze with this Woo specific command.
+File references should be relative to the template directory within the Woocommerce plugin.
+For example, to get the cart-empty template, just do `woo-override cart/cart-empty.php`.